Nemo9439/refresher-js/README.md

-# Refresher JS - New version notificator
+# Refresher JS - New Version Notifier

 **Detects on client side that a new version of the application is available and notify the active users to refresh their page in order to get the fresh version**